(Last updated August 26, 2014)

 - Web Site Information: This information is unique to Internet transactions.
 Your computer sends it when you visit one of our Web sites.
 It may include the Web site you visited before ours, your computer operating system, and the pages you viewed on our site.
 Some of our Web sites may also store "cookies" on your computer.
 Cookies save information entered by you on our Web sites.
 They also collect technical data, like your Internet protocol (IP) address, operating system, and session ID.

-Who might get information about me from Progressive?
+Who might get information about me from you?

-We may, however, share your personal information for what we feel are legitimate business, legal or compliance purposes.
-For example, we may share personal information with third parties who perform functions on our behalf, including hosting our Web servers, analyzing data, handling additional employment screening or application services, and providing e-mail services.
-These third parties will have access to your personal information as necessary to perform their functions.
+We will not share your personal information with other companies for their marketing purposes without your consent.
+We may share your personal information for what we feel are legitimate business, legal, or compliance purposes.
+For example, we may share personal information with third parties, such as service providers who perform functions on our behalf, including hosting our Web servers, analyzing data, handling additional employment screening or application services, and providing e-mail services.
+These third parties will have access to your personal information as we deem necessary to perform their functions.

-We may also share personal information with third parties to prevent or detect fraud, comply with the law, comply with requests by law enforcement or regulatory agencies, enforce our Terms and Conditions, protect the rights, property, or safety of our Web site, Web site visitors and others, or in connection with a sale of all or a portion of our business.
+We may also share personal information with third parties to prevent or detect fraud, comply with the law, comply with requests by law enforcement or regulatory agencies, enforce our Terms and Conditions, protect the rights, property, or safety of the Site, visitors to the Site and others, or in connection with a sale of all or a portion of our business.

-When you register on jobs.progressive.com, we collect your e-mail address so that we can contact you about your account with us.
-At your request, we will also use your e-mail address to provide updates regarding jobs with Progressive about which you have inquired, as well for email subscriptions which you have opted to receive.
-You can stop receiving these updates at any time by following the link and instructions provided within each online message.
+When you register on a Site, we collect your e-mail address so that we can contact you about your account with us.
+At your request, we will also use your e-mail address to provide updates regarding jobs with Progressive about which you have inquired, as well for email subscriptions that you have opted to receive.
+You can stop receiving these updates at any time by following the instructions provided within each message.

 To ensure you get our e-mails, we or our e-mail service provider may receive confirmations when you open them or click through e-mail links.
 These confirmations may also show whether your e-mail application supports graphics, so we can tailor our messages to you.